tiayyba/CYT180_Project2/index.md

 * Experiment with different models and parameter settings
 * Compare multiple models within the same pipeline

-While this project uses a visual machine learning tool, students should understand that in many production environments machine learning models are implemented using code, typically with tools such as Python-based libraries.
+While this project uses a visual machine learning tool, you should understand that in many production environments machine learning models are implemented using code, typically with tools such as Spark MLlib.
 However, visual tools like Altair AI Studio are widely used in industry for rapid prototyping, exploratory data analysis, and teaching machine learning concepts.

-Students who prefer may also implement similar workflows using code, but the visual pipeline approach helps build a strong conceptual understanding of the machine learning process, which is the primary goal of this assignment.

-Students can access **Altair AI Studio through Seneca MyApps**.
+You can access **Altair AI Studio through Seneca MyApps**.
 Log in to your Seneca account and launch the application from the **MyApps portal**.

 ----